 Original review below:

 Having recently celebrated its second birthday, the PlayStation 4 is already well on its way to becoming one of the most successful games consoles of all time.

-After selling an incredible one million units in just its first 24 hours on sale in the US, the PS4 has now been snapped up by 13 million gamers worldwide.
+After selling an incredible one million units in just its first 24 hours on sale in the US, the PS4 has now been snapped up by over 35 million gamers worldwide at last count.

 If you do want to get yourself a PlayStation Camera, it can be bought separately for $89.95.

 - What should we expect from the PlayStation 5?

 For previous Playstation consoles, the two year mark is roughly the time that Sony rolls out its 2nd gen "slim" version.
 For the PS4 though, the changes have been fairly low key and under the hood of 500GB consoles.

 The current 1TB consoles out in the wild are all still running the older CUH-1100 series hardware - something to keep an eye out for if you're looking to pick up a new Playstation 4 this year.

 This new CUH-1200 series of consoles has had some pretty major refinements to its build, even if it isn't the anticipated 'slim' version that some were expecting.